jashezan/Useful-Code-and-Resoucres/README.md

-# Some Code Snippets
+# Some Code and Resources

-Here are some Code collection to make life easier
+Here are some Code & Resources collection to make life easier

 ### Also Python Revision: